Self-insurers are an integral part of the NSW workers compensation system.

 Outsourcing claims management is permitted however it does not remove your responsibility to meet our expectations.

-You are required to undertake a claims management self-audit using the Insurer audit manual, and lodge the report with us.
+You are required to undertake a claims management self-audit and lodge the report with us.

 Self-insurers must demonstrate ongoing financial ability and strength to meet their workers compensation obligations for licence continuity.